-Greg for over a decade headed Maples and Calder's Corporate team in Asia in the Maples Group's law firm's Hong Kong office.
+Greg for over a decade headed Maples and Calder's Corporate team in Asia in the Maples Group's Hong Kong office.
 He has extensive experience stretching back more than 30 years in all types of corporate transactions, including IPOs, mergers and acquisitions, private equity investments, joint ventures and securities issues and also investment fund formation, with a focus on larger capital markets and M&A deals.
 He has spent the majority of his career in Asia and is a regular visitor to Beijing, Shanghai, Tokyo, Singapore and other major Asian business centres.

 AREAS OF EXPERTISE